 Sarah Oakley Independent HV, IBCLC, and Tongue-tie Practitioner

 Sarah Oakley’s background is in community and practices nursing and health visiting.
 In 2009 she left the NHS to focus on breastfeeding and set up a private practice having qualified as in International Board Certified Lactation Consultant.
 In 2011 she trained at Southampton to perform frenulotomy and has done over 3000 procedures privately since.
 She regularly provides training healthcare professionals and breastfeeding supporters in infant feeding and tongue tie and continues to run two breastfeeding support groups.
-She is a founder member and Chair of The Association of Tongue-tie Practitioners.
+She is a founder member and former Chair of The Association of Tongue-tie Practitioners.

 MAGS KIRK – Speech and Language Therapist